Live the legacy of Bates Wilson in Canyonlands!

 One of the core values of the Friends is to connect youth to the national parks by teaching the legacy of Bates Wilson, former Arches and Canyonlands Parks Superintendent and key figure in the formation of Canyonlands National Park.
 We recognize, like Bates Wilson did, that natural places are vital for our children, their children, and continuing generations.
 The camp was created to bring youth to those places that exist because of people like Bates Wilson and his colleagues.

 Spaces in the Bates Wilson Camp will be awarded to a minimum of 6 and maximum of 12 students who express their interest through the application.
-Once reviewed and accepted, students are required to pay a minimal fee (2015 fee TBA) for the camp to secure their reservation.
+Once reviewed and accepted, students are only required to pay a minimal fee of $50 for the camp to secure their reservation.
 Students will learn about Bates Wilson’s role in our national parks, what it takes to make a national park a reality, and how one’s courage, passion and dedication can make a difference for future generations.

 Some of the Camp’s activities and goals: